az-digital/az_quickstart/modules/custom/az_global_footer/README.md

 ## Pre-existing Menu Links

 If your site already has menu links in the provided footer menus, those links will persist after enabling this module.

+## Uninstalling

+If you uninstall this module the following menu block configuration will also be uninstalled and deleted:
+  - az-footer-information-for
+  - az-footer-main
+  - az-footer-resources
+  - az-footer-social-media
+  - az-footer-topics

+The menu content will not be deleted upon uninstallation.